 2. Kuwait University

-Kuwait University is the only public university in Kuwait and is highly regarded as a top academic institution in the country.
-It was founded in 1966 with the goal of serving the needs of the Kuwaiti people and the wider Arab world.
-The university has a broad range of colleges and programs, including medicine, engineering, law, and arts, and it has a strong focus on research and community service.
-Due to its status as a public university, it receives significant government funding, making it a very affordable option for both Kuwaiti citizens and international students.
+Kuwait University is the country’s first public research institution of higher education.
+It was established in 1966 with the goal of serving the needs of Kuwait and the wider region.
+The university offers a broad range of colleges and programs, including medicine, engineering, law, arts, and sciences, and it has a strong focus on research and community service.
+Because it is a public institution, Kuwait University may be a more affordable option than many private universities, especially for students admitted under supported or special admission categories.

 3. Kuwait College of Science and Technology